menu

 The safest way to protect your banking app from scammers is to use a strong password (at least six characters long and made up of a random string of lowercase and uppercase letters, digits, and symbols).

-Use a PIN key (something more complex and unique than 1111) or a pattern lock with biometric identification if you're worried about forgetting the password.
-Multi-factor authentication will also help a great deal.
-Customers who use two-factor authentication must login to their accounts using not only a password or PIN but also a second method of confirming their identity, such as duplicating a code provided to their cell phone through text message.
+Customers who use two-factor authentication must log in to their accounts using a password or PIN, and a second method of confirming their identity is by duplicating a code provided to their cell phone through text message.

-3. Refrain from Clicking on Malicious Links
+3. Refrain from clicking on malicious links

-You take up your phone, open the email app, and see an announcement from your bank advertising a new service.
+You pick up your phone, open the email app, and see an announcement from your bank advertising a new service.
 "You can save up to a thousand dollars per year!" the letter concludes.
 Follow this link for further information."
 You click it, get to the landing page, and check-in, but there's a problem, and you're cut off from the website.

 You just gave a scammer your username and password.
-The email you received was not from your bank, but from con artists posing as your bank.
+The email you received was not from your bank but from con artists posing as your bank.
 Beware of such scams.

 Conclusion